 Multinational corporations have discovered solar steam as an important way to achieve their climate protection goals.
 Among the global players that have purchased a solar industrial heat plant this year are the huge breweries Heineken and Carlsberg.
 By the end of the year Givaudan, the worldwide largest producer of flavours and fragrances with 79 production sites worldwide, will profit from emission-free concentrating solar steam at two of its factories in Mexico and in Spain.
 Demand from the industrial sector has enabled the technology suppliers for solar concentrating heat solutions to grow significantly this year.
-At least 30 projects with 32.3 MW are planned for commissioning by the end of 2022.
-This is four times more capacity than the 10 projects with only 8 MW that started operation in 2021.
-Strong growth is again expected for 2023.
+At least 39 projects with 134 MW are planned for commissioning in 2022 and 2023.
+This is a huge increase compared to the 10 projects with only 8 MW that started operation in 2021.
+This news article was updated in November 2022.
 Photo: Inventive Power

 Previously, the market for solar industrial heat (SHIP) worldwide was dominated by applications below 100 °C supplied by flat plate collectors and vacuum tube collectors.
 Solutions with parabolic trough, linear Fresnel or concentrating dish collectors delivering solar steam to manufacturing businesses were rare.
 This seems to be changing now.

-Incentives in Spain and California are driving concentrating solar heat capacity
+Incentives in Spain are driving concentrating solar heat capacity

-Deployment is triggered by availability of incentives.
-Spain will see the largest number of new plants put into operation in 2022/2023 due to the subsidy scheme Thermal Energy Production and in California, USA, the three food and beverage plants to be commissioned this year received grants from the Food Production Investment Program (see Figure 1).
+Outside Mexico deployment is triggered by availability of incentives.
+Spain will see the largest number of new plants put into operation in 2022/2023 due to the subsidy scheme Thermal Energy Production (see Figure 1).

-Figure 1: 42 confirmed projects with concentrating solar heat technologies to be commissioned in 2022 and 2023 by location of plant.
-Source: solrico survey / technology suppliers’ information
+Figure 1: 39 confirmed projects with concentrating solar heat technologies to be commissioned in 2022 and 2023 by location of plant.
+Status: November 2022 Source: solrico survey / technology suppliers’ information

 Big brands among the early adopters